 Without Blender (Traditional Method)

-- Then add ½ cup of chilled milk (or water), powdered sugar, and cardamom powder and whisk vigorously until the sugar has dissolved and the mixture is frothy.
+- Then add ½ cup of chilled milk (or water), powdered sugar, and cardamom powder.
+Whisk vigorously until the sugar has dissolved and the mixture is frothy.
 Serve immediately.

 Notes